ksafranski/spaq/client/README.md

 ### Development

-Running the application via `devlab start:dev` will load in development mode and use the source files.
+Running the application via `binci start:dev` will load in development mode and use the source files.

 ### Production

-Once the application has been built via `devlab build` it can then be run with the generated `dist.js` file.
-Running `devlab start` will start the application in production mode.
+Once the application has been built via `binci build` it can then be run with the generated `dist.js` file.
+Running `binci start` will start the application in production mode.

 ## Module Loading & ES6 Compatibility